 Human resources officer: job description

 HR officers can be generalists who perform a broad range of duties, or specialists who focus on a particular area.
 Specialisms include employee relations, careers coaching, health and safety and headhunting.
+If you want to find out about all of the specialisms on offer, head to the HR areas of work section.

 Typical responsibilities include: